-"Affiliate") and the State University of New York, an educational corporation organized and existing under the laws of the State of New York, and having its principal place of business located at University Plaza, Albany, New York 12246, for and on behalf of the Campus located at 106 Suffolk Circle, Cobleskill, NY 12043 (hereinafter referred to as "University").
+(hereinafter referred to as "Host") and the State University of New York, an educational corporation organized and existing under the laws of the State of New York, and having its principal place of business located at University Plaza, Albany, New York 12246, for and on behalf of SUNY Cobleskill (hereinafter referred to as "University").

-WHEREAS, University has undertaken an educational program in the discipline of
+WHEREAS, University has undertaken an educational program in the discipline of ; and

-; and

-WHEREAS, University and Affiliate desire to have an association for the purpose of carrying out said educational program.
+WHEREAS, University and Host desire to have an association for carrying out said educational program.